-The authorized COVID-19 vaccines are important tools in our fight against COVID-19 and will help to protect you and end the pandemic.
+The authorized COVID-19 vaccines are important tools in our fight against COVID-19.

 Based on both clinical trial and real-world data, the COVID-19 vaccines are: